Mushroom-Daemon/doks/content/writing/writing_tips/writing_tips.md

 CLEAN YOUR DESK.

 **When you start to feel overwhelmed and lost, finish your power session and then walk the fuck away.** also the clean desk.
 This helps a lot.
 And clear your desktop and close tabs.
 This is the creative mind stuff.
 I think it has to be clear.
 Silence.
+Do something mindless like that.

+It helps if you can take breaks before editing.